Extreme Stochastic Variational Inference: Distributed and Asynchronous: Experiments

 \subsubsection{Multi Machine Multi Core}

-In this section, we stretch the limits of our distributed ESVI-LDA method and compare it against distributed VI on large datasets: PubMed and UMBC-3B.
+We stretch the limits of ESVI-LDA method and compare it against distributed VI on large datasets: PubMed and UMBC-3B.
 UMBC-3B is a massive dataset with 3 billion tokens and a vocabulary of 3 million.
-To the best of our knowledge such large scale datasets have not been handled before to perform Variational Inference.
-For all the experiments in this section, we make use of 32 nodes and 16 cores and fit number of topics $K=128$.
-As the results in Figure \ref{fig:multimachine_multicore} (two right-most plots) demonstrate, ESVI-LDA gets to a better solution than distributed VI in all cases.
+Here, we make use of 32 nodes and 16 cores and learn number of topics $K=128$.
+As the results in Figure \ref{fig:multimachine_multicore} demonstrate, ESVI-LDA achieves a better solution than distributed VI in all cases.
 On the largest dataset UMBC-3B, ESVI-LDA is also much faster than VI.
-In PubMed, VI has an slight initial advantage, however eventually ESVI progresses much faster towards a better ELBO.
-ESVI-LDA-TOPK is particularly better than the other two in both the datasets.
-On PubMed especially, the difference in speed we gain by using the top-k approach is substantial.
+In PubMed, VI has a slight initial advantage, however eventually ESVI progresses much faster towards a better ELBO.
+ESVI-LDA-TOPK is particularly better than the other two on both the datasets.
+On PubMed especially, the top-k approach gives us significant gains in time.